The Zero Waste Coffee Project

 The project was implemented in Costa Rica because, in recent decades, Costa Rica has been a pioneer in the conservation and management of natural resources.
 It has achieved a little more than 60% of its forest cover.
 Since then, the population and the private sector have been incorporating measures aimed at sustainability into their production systems.
 This has been the basis for innovative technologies to mitigate certain pollutants generated during specific agricultural and industrial processes.
 Costa Rica is part of all international agreements for climate change mitigation and is also the first country at the international level to have a national decarbonization plan.

 Coopetarrazú R.L. is the largest coffee cooperative in Costa Rica.
 It is dedicated to producing and marketing coffee on Costa Rican land, committed to regenerative agriculture, environmental protection, and sustainable production.
-Although the Cooperative is a pioneer in the development of this project, not only in Costa Rica but also Central America, the concern to improve the relationship with the environment and be part of a circular economy led the Cooperative to seek tangible alternatives to mitigate the environmental impact caused by coffee pulp.
+Although the Cooperative is a pioneer in the development of this project, not only in Costa Rica but in all countries of Central America, the concern to improve the relationship with the environment and be part of a circular economy led the Cooperative to seek tangible alternatives to mitigate the environmental impact caused by coffee pulp.
 For five years, this company studied alternatives and worked on coffee pulp, which was previously considered a waste.
 One of the projects that arose is composting, which consists in converting the pulp into organic compost.
 Currently, the compost is delivered among the 5000 coffee producers associated with Coffee the Mill as an organic alternative for their farmers.

 However, I considered that the current process had an opportunity for optimization.
 Therefore, CoopeTarrazú decided to deepen the research to quantify the emissions generated by the waste by-products.
 It is mainly for reducing emissions and valuing the waste when it is returned to its plantations as soil amendments, promoting the circular economy approach.
 At the same time, emissions quantification was carried out, especially of nitrous oxide (N2O), which is the most important greenhouse gas in agriculture.
 Its formation is mainly due to the use of nitrogen fertilizers.